minvws/nl-kat-coordination/mula/docs/architecture.md

   `TaskRun` status by either setting the status to `COMPLETED`, `FAILED` or `CANCELLED`.
 (5)

+##### `TaskSchedule`

 Since a task within the KAT implementation of the scheduler, generates findings at a specific moment in time.
-We want to account for additional findings or change for the same task at a later moment in time.
+We want to account for additional findings or changes for the same task at a later moment in time.
 Meaning we want to be able to reschedule particular tasks.

 In order to support this, every task that is executed by the `BoefjesScheduler` a `TaskSchedule` is created.
-This `TaskSchedule` contains the necessary information in order to reschedule a task at a later moment in time.
+This `TaskSchedule` contains the necessary information and the specific task in order to reschedule a task at a later moment in time.

 ![diagram006](./img/diagram006.svg)

-A `TaskSchedule`

-TODO: continue here
+A `TaskSchedule` supports a cron-like expression as schedule which makes it possible to schedule tasks at certain intervals.
+When such an expression isn't set, the task will be scheduled at a future calculated date.

+To see how task will be rescheduled, refer to the 'Processes' section.

 #### Processes